nlpng/PX4-ublox-parser/README.md

 PX4 has an optional parameter ([`GPS_DUMP_COMM`](https://docs.px4.io/main/en/advanced_config/parameter_reference.html#GPS_DUMP_COMM)) to dump the raw communication of ublox GPS module into the flight log ([ulog](https://docs.px4.io/main/en/dev_log/ulog_file_format.html) format).
 However the standard log analysis tools do not evaluate this information, for example, [plotjuggler](https://github.com/facontidavide/PlotJuggler), therefore the repo is trying to extract the communication logs of the uBlox GNSS module from the PX4 flight log.

-This repo uses `gps_dump` messages that logged by PX4
+This repo tries to extract the `gps_dump` messages that logged by PX4, the data parsing is based on [pyubx2](https://github.com/semuconsulting/pyubx2/tree/master) to simply parse individual ublox message.

 ## Installation
 ```shell
 pip3 install -r requirements.txt
 ```

 ## Usage
 Run python scripts :